 an upper storey of the scene building, of which no evidence has been preserved.

-The cavea was constructed at the end of the 4th century B.C. while the stage building was modified during the 2nd century B.C.
+The cavea was constructed at the end of the 4th century B.C., while the stage building was modified during the 2nd century B.C.
 A characteristic feature of the Theatre was (and still is) its excellent acoustics.
-It had largely to do with its design.
-The creation of the circular shape of the cavea was based on three centres.
-The eight central cunei corresponded to a circumference which had as centre the centre of the orchestra.
+It had essentially to do with its design.
+The creation of the circular shape of the cavea was based on three centers.
+The eight central cunei corresponded to a circumference which had as center the center of the orchestra.

 The two lateral cunei were designed with different centers, which lay further away from the orchestra’s center, providing a larger radius and, consequently, a larger circle.
 Besides its contribution to acoustics, this “opening” on the edges of the cave allowed a better view of those sitting in the lateral cunei.